leeyegy/Comdefend_CIFAR10/README.md

 This repo is based on https://github.com/ZhangYuef/Comdefend_tensorflow.
 We have changed some parts of it in order to test comdefend in dataset CIFAR10

 # Demo- start-up
-* data: CIFAR10 (PUT IT INTO DATA)
+* data: CIFAR10 (PUT IT INTO ./data)
-* pre-trained net: wideRes-28*10 (put it into checkpoint/cifar10/, which can be accessed by baiduNetDisk)
+* pre-trained net: wideRes-28*10 (put it into ./checkpoint/cifar10/, which can be accessed by baiduNetDisk)
 link: https://pan.baidu.com/s/1lAYHsUm04gBLGXtqVUYNow
 code：1f7q
 * env: ubuntu/tf1.14&torch1.3/python3.6
-* to run :
+*  run :
-'''

 bash demo.sh
-'''